-Silhouettes of a rectangle
+Silhouettes of a Rectangle by Zali Matthews

 The art historian Richard Shiff once quoted American sculptor Richard Serra as claiming that squares typically appear heavier than rectangles of the same size.
 What Serra identifies here is an innate space, or ‘gap’, between a shape’s physical attributes and pictorial qualities as perceived by the viewer.
 With his assertion comes the questions: why should rectangles appear lighter than squares?
 Where does the pictorial diverge from the physical, and where do they convene?

 Natalie Lavelle’s latest exhibition, Pictorial Space, ventures to answer these questions – or, rather, respond to them – with a variety of small-scale acrylic works on board and linen, each testing the boundaries between their pictorial and physical capacities.
 Painting forms a primary focus of these explorations: several works have been painted with wide, gestural brush strokes and light washes of colour.
 Semi-transparent and exposed, they depict paint as residual evidence of the artist’s presence.
 Others are blanketed with thick layers of paint, each almost concealed by the next, so that only mere glimpses of colour can be found peeking out from underneath the works’ film-like surfaces.
 In both cases, whether with exposure or concealment, Lavelle imbues paint with a sense of bodily presence and spatial depth.